 Today we are making 4th of July strawberries by dipping them in chocolate and other goodies.
 This is the perfect addition to the top of our 4th of July cupcakes. <–check that out!

-One of the best parts of Fourth of July is the cookouts and BBQ’s with friends.
+One of the best parts of Independence Day is the cookouts and BBQ’s with friends.
 I am almost always in charge of the Fourth of July desserts, and I am totally okay with that!

 Fourth of July always brings me back to my childhood.
 I can see the smoke coming from the BBQ, I can smell chlorine from the pool in my hair, and I can taste whatever light, refreshing snack my mother would bring out for everyone as a treat before dad was finished with the grill.

 Let’s add to our future memories this year and make red white and blue chocolate dipped strawberries for July 4th.

 - Strawberries – I think bigger is better when it comes to strawberries to be dipped in chocolate!